Kurt Asle Arvesen: Career

 For the 2005 Tour de France he would once more ride in support of Basso.
 This time Arvesen had the strength to ride aggressively, and on the 17th stage of the race, he got in a breakaway with 16 other riders which lasted all the way to the finish line.
 As the leading group slowly disintegrated, he and Italian rider Paolo Savoldelli were the last riders for the sprint, but Savoldelli was too fast for Arvesen.

 In the 2006 UCI ProTour spring season Arvesen got a handful of top 10 placings.
 When he crashed into a right-swinging car during a training ride in April, he got away with road rash and a bruised right knee and less than a week later he rode Rund um den Henninger Turm, though he did not ride the race to its end.
 He finally won Ster Elektrotoer, but that was not sufficient to secure a place in the 2006 Tour de France roster.
 Arvesen became runner-up in Paris–Tours.

 In the 2007 Giro d'Italia Arvesen won stage 8 after beating Paolo Bettini in the finish.
-On July 16 he won stage 11 in the 2008 Tour de France, his first ever stage win in the tour.
+On 16 July he won stage 11 in the 2008 Tour de France, his first ever stage win in the tour.
 After engaging in a successful breakaway, he finished winning two centimeters ahead of number two.

 Arversen's 2009 tour came to a disappointing end on Stage 10 just after passing Guéret.
 The Norwegian champion claimed his only stage victory in the Tour in Foix 12 months previously, however on Tuesday 14 July 2009 he crashed around the 88 km mark of the stage between Limoges and Issoudun.
-Curiously, before the start of the 10th Stage he joked on the floor pretending he had fallen.

 After a week of rumours, it was official on 10 September 2009 that Arvesen would be joining from the 2010-season, along with fellow Norwegians Edvald Boasson Hagen and Lars Petter Nordhaug.
 The start of the 2010 season with Team Sky was marred by injury for Arvesen.
 After winning the 1st stage of Tour of Qatar (TTT), Arvesen crashed on the following stage, breaking his collarbone.
 He returned to the bike in time to participate in Tirreno–Adriatico.